vippsas/vipps-signup-api/README.md

 ```

 ### The signup form, KYC and signing process
-Merchant completes the form and if necessary answers additional questions as part of Vipps KYC process.
+Merchant completes the form and the signup form is processed by Vipps.
+This usually takes 2-3 days, unless we need more information from the merchant.
+If necessary, the merchant answers additional questions as part of Vipps KYC process.

 ### The signup callback
 Once Vipps have completed the registration the signup callback is initiated to the partner signupCallback with the required API credentials for the merchant.